 Which are the ten most dangerous sports in the world?
 Sports may be a time of joy and pleasure for everybody engaged, from the players to the viewers, but accidents and even fatalities can occasionally throw a gloom.
 Even if you are not directly confronting your opponents, competition in many sports always carries the danger of harm.

-Top 10 Most Dangerous Sports in The World
+Top 10 Most Dangerous Sports In The World 2023

 A luge is a one- or two-person sled that is ridden supine and feet-first.
 A luger steers by flexing the sled’s runners with his leg muscles or applying opposing shoulder pressure on the seat.
 Approaching 90+ mph in any vehicle is risky.
 However, picture doing it on a frozen track that resembles a lengthy halfpipe.